Montblanc Debuts $600 Sheepskin Smart Headphones with a Google Assistant Button

 Montblanc International has launched a set of smart wireless headphones with in-built access to Google Assistant.
 The precise, if unimaginatively named MB 01 Smart Headphones mark the luxury brand’s first foray into hearables, part of its continuing expansion into smart wearable devices.

 Montblanc’s smart headphones look like luxury items and are aimed at people who travel frequently for business.
-Built out of silicone and sheepskin on an aluminum frame, they come with a button to turn on awaken Google Assistant and one to turn on active noise cancellation, as well as the usual playback and volume buttons.
+Built out of silicone and sheepskin on an aluminum frame, they come with a button to awaken Google Assistant and one to turn on active noise cancellation, as well as the usual playback and volume buttons.
 The earphones fold and the headphones come with their own carrying case.
 As part of the pitch to travelers, the headphone batteries are supposed to last 20 hours.
 The company says that the product was developed and produced in-house.

 The headphones connect to smartphones through Bluetooth but don’t support voice assistants like Siri or Alexa right now, just Google Assistant.
 One feature that does stand out is that they support simultaneous connections to two devices at once.
 Presumably, that means you could toggle between listening to audio played on two different smartphones or a smartphone and a laptop.
 The smart headphones match Montblanc’s branding in terms of price.